-All past academic and attendance records pertaining to student who receive benefits from the Veteran's Administration (VA) are kept in a fireproof vault in the Registrar's Office.
-They are available for inspection by the Veterans' Administration any time during regular office hours.
-The VA representative is located in Financial Aid.
+All past academic and attendance records pertaining to students who receive benefits from the Veteran's Administration (VA) are kept in a locked file cabinet in the Financial Aid Department.
+The files are available for inspection by the Veterans' Administration any time during regular office hours.
+The VA Certifying Official is located in the Financial Aid Department.

 Students who receive veterans' assistance must meet the same admission requirements as other students who are applying for admission to Southwest Mississippi Community College.
-Students are certified to the Veterans' Administration until these requirements are met, as checked on the student's permanent record.
+Students are not certified to the Veterans' Administration until these requirements are met.